musios-app/support-act/README.md

 ...
 ```

+### Notes on AppleScript syntax

+AppleScript is written to be human-readable.
+You don't need programming experience to modify the script.
+Two things that might help to know:

+1. Text after "--" is a comment (that's 2 hyphens)
+2. The `'¬'` character is a 'line continuation' character meaning that the current line continues on to the next line.
+I use it for arrays with many items.

-## Start using Support Act
+## Start using GP Support Act

 [GP support act](https://github.com/musios-app/gp-support-act/releases) is maintained in GitHub in the [`gp-support-act`](https://github.com/musios-app/gp-support-act) repository.

 1. Download the ZIP file and unzip the contents
-2. Make your copy of `gp-support-act.applescript`
+2. Make your own copy of `gp-support-act.applescript`
 3. Open your copy in Apple's "Script Editor" application
 4. Configure the script for your environment (see below)
 5. Run the script